 The effects of a negative credit history are far-reaching.
-It can keep you from borrowing money, getting a good insurance rate, and even from getting a job.
+It can keep you from borrowing money for a house or car, from getting a good insurance rate, and even from getting a job.

-What is a Negative Credit History?
+What Is a Negative Credit History?

 Having a negative credit history means you have several pieces of negative information on your credit report—a document that contains details of your payment and account history with creditors and lenders.

 Having high balances on credit cards and loans, compared to your credit limit or original loan amount, can also lead to a negative credit history.